curl/everything-curl/cmdline-passwords.md

 example, it makes curl use HTTP Basic authentication and that is completely insecure.

-There are several ways to avoid this, and the key is of course then to avoid protocols or authentication schemes that sends credentials in the plain over the network.
+There are several ways to avoid this, and the key is, of course, then to avoid protocols or authentication schemes that sends credentials in the plain over the network.
 Easiest is perhaps to make sure you use encrypted versions of protocols.
 Use HTTPS instead of HTTP, use FTPS instead of FTP and so on.